 When it comes to showcasing the skills and experience you've gained during your time at Sheffield, there's plenty of support available both within your department and from the University's Careers Service who run workshops on CV and application writing, job hunting and preparing for interviews.
-Through the service you'll have access to tips tailored to bioscience students, events where you can meet employers, and opportunities to get additional work experience while you study.
 The Careers Service will continue to support you for three years after you graduate, too.

 Whether you want to pursue a career in science, apply your skills in industry, or continue your studies, bioscience graduates are highly sought after due to their ability to handle data, work under pressure, and communicate complex ideas to a range of audiences.